sandeepmj/javascript-variables-comparison-operators/README.md

 </p>

 <h3>Exercise Two (10 minutes)</h3>
-<p>Create variables for each of the following:</p>
+<p>Create variables for each of the following (Those are quote marks):</p>
 <ul>
 <li>"It's been</li>
 <li>a hard days night</li>
 <li>and I've been working like a dog."</li>
 </ul>
 <p>
-Now create a varible that combines previous variables to create a complete sentence.
+Now create a variable that combines previous variables to create a complete sentence.
 </p>
 <p span="font-size: 5px;">HINT: strings can be added together.</p>
 <p>Create variables for the following:</p>